helixyte/everest/docs/tutorial/building.rst

 of the customer entity is composed of the concatenation of the customer's last and first name.

+.. sidebar:: Slugs

+   A :term:`slug` is a character string that uniquely identifies an entity within its aggregate. :mod:`everest` uses the slug as part of the URL for the member resource wrapping an entity, so, ideally, it should ideally be a short, mnemonic expression.

 For each customer, we need to be able to handle an arbitrary number of projects:

 .. literalinclude:: ../demoapp/v0/plantscribe/entities/project.py
-   :lineno:
+   :linenos:

+Note that the ``name`` attribute, which serves as the project entity slug, does not need to be unique among *all* projects, but just among all projects for a given customer.

-Note that while the project references the customer, we do not (yet) have a way to access the projects associated with a given customer as an attribute of its customer entity.
-While avoiding such circular references allows us to keep our entity model simple, we might miss the convenience they offer.
+Another noteworthy observation is that although the project references the customer, we do not (yet) have a way to access the projects associated with a given customer as an attribute of its customer entity.
+Avoiding such circular references allows us to keep our entity model simple, but we may be missing the convenience they offer.
 We will return to this issue a little later.

 Each project is referenced by one or more planting sites:

 .. literalinclude:: ../demoapp/v0/plantscribe/entities/site.py
-   :lineno:
+   :linenos:

-The plant species we can use at each site are modeled as follows:
+The plant species to choose from for each site are modeled as follows:

 .. literalinclude:: ../demoapp/v0/plantscribe/entities/species.py
-   :lineno:
+   :linenos:

 Finally, the information about which plant species to use at which site and in which quantity is modeled as an "incidence" entity:

 .. literalinclude:: ../demoapp/v0/plantscribe/entities/incidence.py
-   :lineno:
+   :linenos:

-3. Designingbuild the resource layer
+3. Designing and building the resource layer

 With the entity model in place, we can  now proceed to designing the resource layer.
 The first step here is to define the marker interfaces that